Linux and I2C (using LM73 Temperature Sensor as Slave)

 The breakout board takes this into account: a 3 pin header lets you connect pins with a jumper.

-Connecting LM73 to Raspberry Pi
+Wiring LM73 To The Raspberry Pi

 Given the above IDC header pinout, we can now connect to the Raspberry Pi as follows: